samalkapiy/IMF/README.md

 In the tool.xml file, 3 inputs were created to type in the piecewise Initial mass function.
 Each input also have two inputs to obtain the lower and upper mass limits.

+The python code that is used for the tool.xml file is imf.py.
+In this file, these inputs are used and integrated over the whole mass range as shown in equation 2.
+To find the normalization constant(A), 1 was divided by the total value obtained by integrating over the whole mass range.

 Authors
 -------